Stuffed Animal House

 One very BIG caveat: the neighborhood the project is located in is not the best.

-Anyone who is not comfortable in marginal areas, or does not know how to conduct themselves in one (For example, the street has
+Anyone who is not comfortable in marginal areas, or does not know how to conduct themselves in one (For example, the street has no warning signs to

 Polka Dot House